pangbox/rugburn/README.md

 ## License
 Most of the code of rugburn is licensed under the ISC license.
 Some portions are licensed differently.
 See [LICENSE.md](./LICENSE.md) for complete licensing information.

+A copy of the Intel JPEG Library is included in the `thirdparty/ijl` directory.
+It is an unfree redistributable.
+For more information, see its [LICENSE.md](./thirdparty/ijl/LICENSE.md) file.
+This file is only used when producing a Slipstream patch.

 ## Special Thanks
 Special thanks to the [PangyaTools](https://github.com/pangyatools) community for motivation and advice.